1neReality/MITSUHA/README.md

 - Can open apps as long as you specify the app path in the code
 - Knows everything ChatGPT does since they use pretty much the same models (ChatGPT uses the GPT-3.5-Turbo model while this uses the davinci-003 model)

-# Future Features (if you think you can help with any of these, please don't hesitate to contact me on Discord: DogeLord#2023
+# Future Features
+If you think you can help with any of these or make any other improvements, please don't hesitate to contact me on Discord: DogeLord#2023
 - Virtual reality / augmented reality / mixed reality integration
 - More languages for the voice
 - Mac and Linux support
 - Mobile version
-- Moving the code from Python to the Python superset Mojo for insane speed boosts (potential 35,000x speed boost gain)
+- Easier setup
+- Compiling into one exe

 # How it works